 If I have problems, I'm seen as the "one" with "issues."
 If I have "issues," then I'm the one who is "broken."
 If I am "broken," then I'm sent to the doctor and labeled with a mental sickness and given pills to make me better.
 BUT I wish it was an antibiotic to kill this "sickness" ... unfortunately it doesn't work that way.
 I'm stuck with this "illness," and all it's "issues," with no cure.

 All my labels stack up, "problems, issues, broken, mental illness."
-These labels seem like military dog tags hanging around my neck or price tags of how much I'm worth that leave me vulnerable to be preyed upon by the bully or even the criminal.
+These labels seem like military dog tags hanging around my neck or price tags of how much I'm worth leaving me vulnerable to be preyed upon by the bully or even the criminal.
 Who am I?

 Does God really care about my depression and anxiety?

-The spiritual stigma follows because I can't keep up with all the happy one's experiencing God.
+The spiritual stigma tells me my faith is weak because I can't keep up with everyone joyfully experience God.
 I can't keep up with the scripture reading or even the verses I am supposed to be meditating on.
+I can't go on the mission trip, I can't make it to small group ... because it's so stressful to try be a "normal Christian."
 I'm not trying to be disobedient, I just can't calm this anxiety against what I'm forcing myself to believe.
-Then, I'm afraid of God because I can't keep up ...
+Then, I'm afraid of God because I can't do my part of the relationship ...
 "I'm not enough."
-BUT then after the patience, or the understanding runs-out, I'm told that somehow my pain is a spiritual issue for one more touch of freedom, one more breakthrough.
-I feel alone suffering and waiting for God.
-My love remains for God and my friends, but my frustrating pain is turned into, "Am I ever enough?"
+I try to talk to some of my friends, but after months, it seems like their patience runs thin, or the understanding runs-out and I'm told that somehow my pain is a spiritual issue.
+They suggest I need to experience more freedom and one more breakthrough.
+I feel alone in my suffering and waiting for God.
+Despite all this, my depression and anxiety remains, but I still love God and my friends, but my frustrating pain is turned into, "Am I ever enough?"
 And now I'm afraid of God ... is this how it should be with a loving God?

 'Who am I?'
 Does God really care?
 This is really more knowing the character and truth of the One says to us, "I AM and I dwell with you."

 God sees the pain and draws close to us ...
 He is not intimidated by our human condition and all its frailties.
-HE sees no labels, nor does He use them!
+HE sees no labels, nor does He use them to punish us for something we did wrong, nor does he use them to cause us to be more holy, righteous, or good!
 How does He see us?

-He equates His own glorious dwelling, His presence, with the lowly and contrite.
-His glorious nature is attracted to the weak, broken, beaten and down trodden, those weighed down with a deplorable burden of unworthiness, guilt, shame, and those who are distraught from the unrelenting afflictions.
+He equates His own glorious dwelling, His very presence, with the lowly and contrite.
+His glorious nature is not distracted from the broken, in fact He is drawn to the weak, broken, beaten and down trodden, those weighed down with a deplorable burden of unworthiness, guilt, shame, and those who are distraught from the unrelenting afflictions.
 He dwells with those who have lost hope!
-If this is a law within His Kingdom, then this is the law of His comfort, His law of redeeming love for justice!
+If this is a law within His Kingdom, then this is the law of His comfort, His law of redeeming love!
 If we were to explore and imagine what the Great I AM would proclaim ...
 He might say ...

-"This is how the Kingdom of God works ... and I AM fully taking delight in giving it to them.
-Yes, they are part of my plan and my full inheritance!
-In this Kingdom there are no labels ... instead just a gigantic banner of love over them."
+"This is how My Kingdom works and I AM fully taking delight in giving it to you.
+Yes, you have always been part of my plan and my full inheritance!
+In this Kingdom there are no labels ... instead just a gigantic banner of love over you."